 Meanwhile, out of the woods, the footing got a bit heavy as we started to cross fields.
 We were only about a quarter of the way in at this point, but somehow it seemed a bit longer.
 We’d been out just over an hour and had done 12 caches.

-We picked our way along quite smoothly from here, albeit not quite as fast as I might have liked, and we eventually found our way back to the car after about 5 hours, having found 47 caches.
+We picked our way along quite smoothly from here, albeit not quite as fast as I might have liked.
+Eventually, we found our way back to the car after about 5 hours, having found 47 caches.
 We grabbed three random others from the car on the way home to make it up to a nice half-century.

-The caches we found on the day were:
+The caches we found on the day up in Silverstone Woods were: